 His own six-reel directorial debut came in 1917 with Jim Bludso.
 Not long after, he met Universal producer Irving Thalberg who thought the director would make a good collaborator with an actor on the payroll named Lon Chaney.
 Browning and Chaney's first film together was the pickpocket melodrama The Wicked Darling.
 Though a success, it wouldn't immediately lead to further collaboration.

-Browning’s productivity began to suffer when the death of his father plunged him into a deep depression and he began abusing alcohol.
-After an affair with an underage Anna May Wong – who would become Hollywood’s first Chinese movie star – Browning’s wife left him and he was fired by Universal.
+Browning's productivity began to suffer when the death of his father plunged him into a deep depression and he began abusing alcohol.
+After an affair with underage actress Anna May Wong – who would become Hollywood's first Chinese movie star – Browning's wife left him and he was fired by Universal.

 After sobering up and eventually reconciling with his wife, he was given a second chance by Thalberg, who had left Universal for MGM pictures.
 Browning brought him a lurid crime story called The Unholy Three and Thalberg agreed to finance the adaptation.
-Browning was again paired with Lon Chaney, now perhaps the biggest star in Hollywood on the strength of The Hunchback of Notre Dame and Phantom of the Opera.
-A master of transformation who famously designed his own make-up, Chaney would play Professor Echo, a ventriloquist and thief who disguises himself as the grandmotherly Mrs. O’Grady when committing his crimes (it was a role Chaney would reprise in a remake five years later – his only performance in sound film).
+Browning was again paired with Chaney, now perhaps the biggest star in Hollywood on the strength of The Hunchback of Notre Dame and Phantom of the Opera.
+A master of transformation who famously designed his own make-up, Chaney would play Professor Echo, a ventriloquist and thief who disguises himself as the grandmotherly Mrs. O'Grady when committing his crimes (it was a role Chaney would reprise in a remake five years later – his only performance in sound film).

-There's lots of speculation about whether Lon Chaney would have played Dracula in Browning’s 1931 classic had he lived, but instead it's Bela Lugosi who portrayed the iconic vampire.
-Though Dracula is Browning’s best remembered film, in many ways it was the movie he had the least hand in shaping – he didn’t come up with the scenario or write the script, he didn’t have final cut of the film, and the spooky atmospherics of the movie are largely the work of cinematographer Karl Freund, who even directed some of the picture.
+There's lots of speculation about whether Chaney would have played Dracula in Browning's 1931 classic had he lived, but instead it was Bela Lugosi who portrayed the iconic vampire.
+Though Dracula is Browning's best remembered film, in many ways it was the movie he had the least hand in shaping – he didn't come up with the scenario or write the script, he didn't have final cut of the film, and the spooky atmospherics of the movie are largely the work of cinematographer Karl Freund, who even directed some of the picture.
 Browning felt slighted by the studio, not least of all because they let it be known they preferred the Spanish version of Dracula – filmed at night on the same sets – better than his own, which cost three times as much to produce.